UAMLDA/ComputingInformation/UAMLDA-Elgato_Tutorial.md

 (3) In the bottom blank, enter "ssh://zhengzhongliang@filexfer.hpc.arizona.edu".
 Here "zhengzhongliang" is your HPC username.
 Then enter the password of your HPC account.
 Then you should be able to access the fils through GUI.

-## Use the GPUs of a Core Exlusively
+## Use the GPUs of a Core Exclusively
 If you want your job to be run un-interupted by other jobs you submit, you need to request to use the GPUs on 1 core excusively.
 That is, a different job that you submit to Elgato should be run on another core (another 2 GPUs).
 To do this, you need to revise the submit file accordingly.
 You need to change priority to "standard", and you need to add a declaration `#BSUB -x`, which asserts to use the core exclusively.
 ```
 #!/bin/bash